SondagesPro/LS-sendMailCron/README.md

 - Extract : `unzip sendMailCron.zip`
 - Move the directory to plugins/ directory inside LimeSUrvey
 - If you use LimeSurvey 2.54.3 or below : use [sendMailCron_2.6lts_compat.zip](https://dl.sondages.pro/sendMailCron_2.6lts_compat.zip)
+- If you use LimeSurvey 3.23 or below and need a stable version See [LS3api](https://gitlab.com/SondagesPro/mailing/sendMailCron/-/tree/LS3api)

 ## Usage